Electroconvulsive Therapy (ECT) in Costa Rica

 No pricing info available

-Nova Wellness, located in Calle los Almendros, San Jose, Costa Rica offers patients Electroconvulsive Therapy (ECT) procedures among its total of 7 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Electroconvulsive Therapy (ECT) procedures at Nova Wellness, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Nova Wellness, can be found in Calle los Almendros, San Jose, Costa Rica and offers its patients Electroconvulsive Therapy (ECT) procedures as well as 7 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Electroconvulsive Therapy (ECT) procedures at Nova Wellness.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Nova Wellness is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?